Definition of Python 3 string

 Output:

 - When the preceding code is run, the above result is obtained.
-Now every single special character, right down to the final newline has been converted to its printed form.
-Also, NEWLINEs appear when a line ends with return of carriage or its escape code.
+Now every single special character, right down to the final newline, has been converted to its printed form.
+Also, NEWLINEs appear when a line ends with the return of carriage or its escape code.

-- The below example shows string is preserved in the same format as when we first typed it.
+- The below example demonstrates that the string preserves its original format from when we first typed it.

 Code: